 José is currently on the AIA Connecticut task force for licensure.
 This supports his passion for mentoring – as he has spent a number of years as an advisor both internally and through the ACE Foundation of Connecticut.
 He sat on the Board of Advisors and implemented a mentoring practice throughout Newman’s practice.
 Similarly, being a long member of the Lean Institute, he applied that process to Newman’s internal project management.
 As such, stakeholder satisfaction and project delivery value is always a part of José’s project management.

 Richard came to the United States to attend Yale University, where he studied architectural theory and criticism.
-After graduating with a Master of Environmental Design degree, Richard stayed in New Haven as an editor of the Yale architecture journal, 'Perspecta.'
+After graduating with a Masters of Environmental Design, Richard stayed in New Haven as an editor of the Yale architecture journal, Perspecta.
 After joining Newman Architects, he also taught at the Rhode Island School of Design.
-A principal in the firm since 1999, his focus is on a content‐driven approach to practice, with an interest in architecture for education, the arts, and the public realm.
-He is a principal‐in‐charge through all phases of projects for new buildings, adaptive re‐use, renovation and restoration, and for campus, school and urban planning.
+A principal in the firm since 1999, his focus is on a knowledge‐driven approach to design and practice, with an interest in architecture for learning and research, the arts, and the public realm.
 Additionally, he is an Adjunct Associate Professor in the School of Architecture and Built Environment at the University of Adelaide.

-Richard has NCARB certification and is a registered architect in Connecticut, Maryland, Virginia, North Carolina, New York and Victoria, Australia.
+Richard has NCARB certification and is a registered architect in Connecticut, Florida, Maryland, New Hampshire, New Jersey, New York, Rhode Island, Virginia, Washington DC, and Victoria, Australia.
 Richard is a member of the American Institute of Architects.

 Peter Newman received his Bachelor of Fine Arts from Boston College in 1983.
 Prior to architectural school, Peter had his own set design practice, specializing in television commercials, music videos and industrial films.
 He received a Master of Architecture at Yale University in 1990, and a certificate in Architectural History from the University of Florence, Italy.
 He served as Project Architect at Yale University until 1993.
 He joined Newman Architects in 1993, and was named a Partner in 2000.